jeffThompson/CreativeProgramming1/Week02_IterationAndLoops/README.md

 ***

 ### DELIVERABLES
-* Drawings of at least 10 quilt patterns from Brackman's book/patterns you find elsewhere, photographed or scanned and uploaded to Canvas
+* Drawings of at least 10 quilt patterns from Brackman's book/patterns you find elsewhere, brought to class (no need to turn in on Canvas)
-* Initial quilt sketch (Sept 17) that runs at `600x600px` or resizes to fit the browser window
+* Initial "quilt block" sketch (Sept 27) that at a fixed size or resizes to fit the browser window
-* Finished version of your quilt sketch (Sept 28)
+* Finished version of your quilt sketch (Oct 4)
-* Upload link to your initial and final code in the `p5.js` editor to Canvas by 11am EST on the due date
+* Upload link to your initial and final code in the `p5.js` editor to Canvas by 9am on the due date

 (If you have any technical issues with the `p5.js` Editor, Canvas, etc don't wait until the last minute!
 Please email me right away or pop into my office hours.
 Technical difficulties are not an excuse for late work, plus then you don't figure out what went wrong!)